Canto’s advanced search options give users the ability to dive even deeper into their searches to locate the desired asset.

 Users can decide to do a global search (the default search in your entire Canto library) or search exclusively within the currently posted results.
 Users can also use the

 Exact Match search option will find images that have the exact same phrase.
-Note, Exact Match search option is case-sensitive.
+Please note, Exact Match search option is case-sensitive.

 2. Combine terms: